Greece Moments Greece Moments

 Spectacular dunes in the evening light

-The approach to the viewpoint in front of the dunes is only possible with an off-road vehicle, as the gravel road is in very poor condition.
-With a small car, you can only drive part of the route and have to cover the last kilometer on foot.
+The drive to the viewpoint in front of the dunes is only possible with an off-road vehicle, as the gravel road is in very poor condition.
+With a small car, you can only drive part of the way and must cover the last kilometer on foot.

 🚘